ls1intum/Artemis/docs/dev/setup.rst

 The required Artemis schema will be created / updated automatically at startup time of the server application.

+You have to run a database on your local machine to be able to start Artemis.

-As an alternative to a native MySQL setup, you can run the MySQL Database Server inside a Docker container using e.g. ``docker compose -f src/main/docker/mysql.yml up``.
+We recommend to start the database in a docker container.
+You can run the MySQL Database Server using e.g. ``docker compose -f src/main/docker/mysql.yml up``.

 If you run your own MySQL server, make sure to specify the default ``character-set``